 Welcome to the International Association for Suicide Prevention

-IASP is dedicated to preventing suicidal behaviour, to alleviate its effects, and to provide a forum for academians, mental health professionals, crisis workers, volunteers and suicide survivors.
+- providing a forum for academics, mental health professionals, crisis workers, volunteers and suicide survivors.

 Strategy Overview 2009 - 2013